chatox/networks-science-course/practicum/ps08_components_k_cores.md

 print("E-mails: |V|=%d, |E|=%d" % (g.order(), g.size()))
 ```

-This loads the graph as an undirected graph.
+:warning: Note we are loading the graph as an undirected graph.

 You can take a quick look at this graph (it may take a minute):